athenacats/soma/README.md

 - Include sign-in/up via Google and perhaps Goodreads
 - Link a user's lists and books from Goodreads, which could prove problematic as Goodreads' API is not public
 - Save all loaded books in MongoDB.
 Currently only saved data is a user's info and their saved books.
-Cannot aggregate ratings on the website itself.
+Cannot aggregate ratings on the website itself
+- Add about page

 ## Licence